uw-cryo/asp_plot/README.md

                                   Default: EPSG:4326
   --reference_dem TEXT            Reference DEM used in ASP processing.
 No
                                   default.
 Must be supplied.
+  --add_basemap BOOLEAN           If True, add a contextily basemap to the
+                                  figure, which requires internet connection.
+                                  Default: True
+  --plot_icesat BOOLEAN           If True, plot an ICESat-2 difference plot
+                                  with the DEM result.
+This requires internet connection to pull ICESat data.
+Default:
+                                  True
   --report_filename TEXT          PDF file to write out for report into the
                                   processing directory supplied by
                                   --directory.
 Default: Directory name of ASP